Johann-S/JSUnitSaucelabs/README.md

 ### JSUnitSaucelabs.prototype.stop

-Allow you to cut the tunnel behind you and Saucelabs
+Allows you to cut the tunnel between you and Sauce labs

 ## How to use it with an example